DigiPie/kaya-folio/website/docs/reading-list.md

 title: Reading List
 ---

+Created on December 23, 2020
+Updated on December 24, 2020

 Here, you will find things I found thought-provoking and interesting, ranging from academic papers to conference videos.

 ## Articles